Gillardo/ngx-bootstrap-datetime-popup/README.md

 To use the component, import the `DateTimePickerModule` via your .ts code, and add it to your modules

 ```
-import { DateTimePickerModule } from 'ngx-bootstrap-datetime-picker';
+import { DatetimePickerModule } from 'ngx-bootstrap-datetime-picker';
 ```

 Now add the component to your HTML.